 Many, many thanks to Gerald Nielsen and David Zimmerman of the Seattle Vintage Facebook page, who alerted me to the Speed-E-Mart saga.

-Omissions: In this article I did not mention some of the commercial sites along Sand Point Way NE such as the cluster of stores, banks, restaurants, etc. in the 5400 block of Sand Point Way NE.
+Omissions: In this article I did not mention some of the commercial sites along Sand Point Way NE such as the cluster of stores, barbers, restaurants, etc. in the 5400 block of Sand Point Way NE.
 My purpose in this article was to highlight the old-time businesses along the northern section of Sand Point Way NE, north of NE 95th Street.

 Sources of info for this article:

 Census and city directory listings including the Polk’s Directory of Seattle, various years.
 One of the best places to use the directories is in City Hall, Seattle.
 No appointment is needed to use the research room of the Seattle Municipal Archives on the third floor of City Hall.

 Property research: The Puget Sound Regional Archives, Bellevue, WA, is the repository of the property records of King County.
 At a research appointment on June 29, 2018, I (Valarie) looked at the old property records and obtained photos of the Rovainen store and other buildings.
 There is no charge to go for an appointment at the PSRA and take your own photos or scans.

 “Small-Market Chain Stresses Friendliness,” Dorothy Neighbors Column, The Seattle Times, April 5, 1962, page 24.